Shaded Lawn Care

 Always remember even shade tolerant grasses need some light to survive.

-If renovating, over-seed the lawn in early September Week 35>.
+Over-seed the lawn in early September Week 35>.

 If you find that the soil is compacted, or of low fertility and heavily infested with moss it may be better to replace it.

 Altenatively, you could consider doing away with the lawn altogether, and replacing it with materials such as gravel, timber or concrete decking.

 Mow less often, keep the mower blades relatively high, say 50-75mm (2”-3”) high and always lift the clippings.

 When watering remember you will be watering the trees at the same time so it is best to water heavily at infrequent intervals, to encourage tree roots to go deeper for their moisture needs.

 Reduce the amount of traffic on shaded areas.

 You may find that moss will tend to out-compete the grass, so give the lawn an application of Autumn Feed and Weed with added moss killer around Week 35-40, and a Spring Feed and Weed around Week 15-20 the following year.